AnitaAlexieva/AnitaAlexieva/README.md

 👋 Hi, I’m @AnitaAlexieva
+👀 I’m passionate about **JavaScript** and everything related to **Front-End Development**.
-👀 I’m JS Lover and I am very interested in Front-End Development 🌱 I’m currently learning ReactJS in SoftUni and I am Software Technologies and Design student in Plovdiv University
+🌱 I have just completed courses in **ReactJS** and **Angular** at SoftUni and I am Software Technologies and Design student in Plovdiv University
+💻 Currently, I’m building projects to sharpen my skills and explore new technologies.

 📫 How to reach me : anitaalexievaa@gmail.com